kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 - [ ] 1 x ATmega328
 - [ ] 1 x ATmega2560
 - [ ] 1 x USB-A to USB-B Cable
-- [ ] 1 x PC or Mac with following program
+- [ ] 1 x PC or Mac with following programs
-  - Purdue Arduino MEGA Uploader <- Download the folder with the same name in this repository
+  - bootload_flash.zip <- Download the folder with the same name in this repository
+  - Command Prompt or Terminal

 If you are going the second route of *soldering* then get everything mentioned above **except** the breadboard and instead buy these...